-I was having a beer on Christmas eve with a broker friend of mine who told me a story about a client.
+I was having a beer on Thanksgiving Day with a broker friend of mine who told me a story about a client.
 She’s a recently widowed woman whose husband had left her a safe deposit box full of stock certificates.
 “When I’m gone, you’ll be set for life,” the husband had told her.

 When my buddy opened the box on the widow’s behalf, he was taken aback.
 All of the stock certificates were nearly worthless penny stocks.
 The widow was, in fact, broke.
-This Christmas story doesn’t exactly have a Frank Capra ending.
+(This holiday story doesn’t exactly have a Frank Capra ending.)

 I was wondering if maybe the same thing could happen to some of you out there.
 You think you’re set for life, but then in your supposed “golden years,” you get a nasty surprise.

 Bad investment decisions can ruin your retirement, but only if you let them happen.
 With the right tools and knowledge, devastating financial outcomes can be avoided.

 Perhaps you’re feeling insecure about whether you’ll outlive your income.
 Maybe you get the nagging feeling that you’re running out of time to accumulate wealth.
 As I explain below, there are actions that you can take now to build a more secure future.

 With U.S. stock markets open for only half the day on so-called Black Friday, I want to discuss the investment power of leverage, which is just a fancy word for “debt.”

 Through the strategic deployment of leverage, you can give your portfolio a shot of steroids, for exponential gains in relatively short time frames.